Third-order Greek

 Gamma is the acceleration of your Delta; Zomma tells you how that acceleration itself reacts to a change in implied volatility.
 When IV falls, Gamma concentrates and spikes at the at-the-money strike — Zomma captures that.
 When IV rises, Gamma spreads out and the ATM peak flattens.
 It is a third-order Greek that Gamma-scalpers and dispersion desks care about, and that most retail traders only need to understand conceptually.

-Zomma — visual
+How Zomma behaves — visual

 Zomma is near zero at-the-money and swings positive then negative through the wings, describing how the Gamma hump sharpens or flattens as implied volatility changes.